-Rehabilitation Program- SHIP, HOME, or CDBG Programs
+Rehabilitation Program- SHIP, HOME, or CDBG Programs [funding permitting]

-This program, when funded and available, assists households within the city limits of Titusville whose household's income is at or below 80% AMI (low-income) and whose home values do not exceed (after rehab) the maximum area purchase price limits for the Palm Bay-Melbourne-Titusville Metropolitan Area (MSA) in effect at the time of assistance, for existing homes.
-Where implemented in the City's SHIP Local Housing Plan, incomes may be up to 120% AMI provided the assistance can meet the set-aside requirements of the SHIP Rule.
+This program, when funded and available, assists properties within the city limits of Titusville whose household's income is at or below 80% AMI (low-income), and whose home values do not exceed (after rehab) the maximum area purchase price limits for the Palm Bay-Melbourne-Titusville Metropolitan Area (MSA) in effect at the time of assistance, to hire a contractor to make necessary repairs to their homesteaded home to create a safe and healthy living environment.
+Where implemented in the City's SHIP Local Housing Plan, household incomes may be up to 120% AMI provided the assistance can meet the set-aside requirements of the SHIP Rule.

 This program is designed to fully repair owner-occupied principal residences, bringing the home into compliance with Minimum Housing Standards Codes and/or Federal Housing Standards and where repairs are expected to exceed \$50,000.
 Repairs can be for the interior and/or exterior of the home and will focus on four major trades such as roofing, electrical, plumbing, mechanical, and address other life safety code and structural deficiencies.
-Cosmetic or non-minimum housing related items may be included if funds are available after completing all required or major trade work.
-Single-Family attached units may be limited to the interior only.
-Swimming pools, saunas, washer & dryers, dishwashers, garbage disposals, or other items considered as non-essential, or luxury items, are not eligible improvements.
+Cosmetic or non-minimum housing related items may be considered if funds are available after completing all required or major trade work.
+Single-Family attached units such as townhomes may be limited to the interior only.
+Swimming pools, saunas, washer & dryers, dishwashers, garbage disposals, or other items considered as non-essential or luxury items, are not eligible for improvement or repair.
 Assistance is limited to a maximum of three occasions per owner/property.
 Minimum assistance required is \$10,000.00.

-Maximum assistance of \$80,000, including soft costs, is provided in the form of a deferred payment loan secured by a Mortgage and Note recorded on the property, for the required period of affordability.
-In the event contractor bids exceed the program limitation, the homeowner has the option of paying the difference between the lowest-qualified bid and the actual cost of repairs; provided the amount does not exceed \$5000.00 (any amount greater is found to defeat the purpose of the program).
+Up to \$80,000, including program soft costs, is provided in the form of a deferred payment loan secured by a Mortgage and Note recorded on the property, for the required period of affordability as outlined herein.
+In the event contractor bids exceed the program limitation, the homeowner has the option of paying the difference between the lowest-qualified bid and the actual cost of repairs; provided that amount does not exceed \$5000.00 (any amount greater is found to defeat the purpose of the program).
 If the homeowner chooses to pay the difference, they will not have the option of selecting a preferred contractor but must go with the lowest-responsive and qualified bid.

 Where damages and/or repairs are covered by homeowners/hazard insurance, or a Home Repair/Warranty Plan, proceeds from the coverage must be utilized first before obtaining assistance, or in conjunction with the program.
-Where judicious to do so, the program may pay or subsidize the deductible(s) required under such policies.
-Where the property is not currently covered by homeowner's insurance due to uninsurable conditions, the homeowner must obtain adequate coverage upon completion of the rehabilitation and carry that coverage the entire lien period minimally.
-The program may cover the first year of coverage and include this amount in the program assistance agreement and mortgage.
-The homeowner is obligated to continue coverage beyond this point.
-Additionally, in the event of a declared disaster, homeowners shall seek assistance from all federal or state resources or programs first.
-All insurance or covered repairs must be performed and completed prior to program assistance.
+Where judicious to do so, the program may pay or subsidize the deductible required under such policies for covered repairs.
+Properties not covered by homeowners' hazard and hurricane wind damage coverage are not eligible for assistance.
+The program may cover, where judicious to do so, the required down payment for renewal or initial insurance policy [up to six months] and include such costs in the program assistance agreement and mortgage provided the repairs plus insurance coverages do not exceed the maximum program limitations as defined herein.
+The homeowner is obligated to continue coverage beyond this point; failure to do so will result in a default and grounds for repayment and/or foreclosure on the loan.
+Additionally, in the event of a declared disaster, homeowners shall seek assistance from all federal or state resources and programs first.
+All covered repairs must be performed and completed prior to program assistance.